 An amputation may become necessary after an accident or due to infection or disease.
 The consequences of the procedure generally last for a lifetime and a person who undergoes it may find it difficult to perform daily tasks.
 With the best available treatment, rehabilitation, and therapy, victims of limb loss may overcome their struggles and learn to lead normal lives; however, it can get quite expensive.
 Without financial assistance, victims may not be able to fund a full recovery.

 In many cases, amputations are the result of an act of negligence, such as a car accident, a misdiagnosis at a hospital, or a catastrophic construction accident caused by a careless property owner.
 If you or someone you love lost a limb due to someone else’s negligence, then you may be able to pursue full compensation for your medical costs, lost wages, physical pain, and mental anguish.
 To do so, you will need to work with an experienced New York amputation attorney.
-At Wingate, Russotti, Shapiro & Halperin, LLP, we can utilize our more than 50 years of experience to investigate your case and advocate for compensation for your loss.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we can utilize our more than 50 years of experience to investigate your case and advocate for compensation for your loss.
 Call our office at (212) 986-7353 to discuss your case in a free consultation.

 Amputations can be caused by a wide variety of circumstances.
 They are separated into four primary classifications, as described below: